AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon
+Early | Memory | Hometown
-Mid | Forget-Me-Not / Gold Goblet / Rainbow of Absence | The Lonely Moon OR Dreamful Gold Late | Key to the Deep | The Lonely Moon OR Dreamful Gold
+Mid | Veil of Tears / Forget-Me-Not / Rainbow of Absence | The Lonely Moon OR Dreamful Gold Late | Key to the Deep | The Lonely Moon OR Dreamful Gold

 !!! note
-    The Lonely Moon is a must to get F4 Double guaranteed.
-Also, regarding Because of You, BK honestly doesn't even need a 4th Ego signet... so, if by F5 or F6 doors you see an Ego door, then by any means go ahead and take it.
-This way, you won't have to use Because of You.
+    Hometown is essential to get Hua's 3 signets at +3 right away.
+By F6 Shop, you swap it out immediately for The Lonely Moon or the other Support Skills choices.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | SS | SA
 Mid | SS | SA
-Late | SS | SA
+Late | SS | SA or BR

 !!! note
-    These 2 aren't swapped out ever~
+    SS and SA are going to be your staple supports for the entire game.
+Then, SA can later be swapped out for BR.

 Signet | Priority
 ------|:----: